scgerkin/C964_Capstone/paper/paper.md

 In addition to the above, the project will undergo full version-controlling using Git during development.
 This repository will be made available at [https://github.com/scgerkin/C964_Capstone](https://github.com/scgerkin/C964_Capstone).

 ## Implementation Plan
-The implementation plan for creating the predictive model and deploying it as consumable API will follow these steps:
+The implementation plan for creating the predictive model and deploying it as a consumable API will follow these steps:

 1. Data will be collected and collated for training the model.
 This will include a selection of chest X-ray images of similar dimensions and quality.
 The images will consist of a wide-range of diagnostic labels.
 2. The data will be explored and cleaned for outliers, unusable scans, and otherwise invalid data.